jaads/cargo-workspace-analyzer/README.md

 To have such diagram gives you the following advantages:

-- a high level overview of the software you create
+- a high level overview of the software
-- gives you an idea about the degree of coupling between your packages
+- an idea about the degree of coupling between your packages

+By default, the tool creates an SVG file called `cargo-workspace-analyzer.svg`.
+You can change the output format to a `.mmd` file with the option `-o mdd`.

 ## Circular Dependency Detection